danielecapo/fonduta/README.md

 (this draws a circle in 'o')

-Outlines are clojure vectors containing points.
-There's no difference between 'on curve' and 'off curve' points., the order of appearance in the outline says if a point is a control point,to make an example:
+Outlines are bezier cubic splines and are represented as clojure vectors.
+There's no difference between 'on curve' and 'off curve' points, it's the order of appearance in the outline that says if a point is a control point, to make an example:

 	[p1 cp12 cp21 p2 cp23 cp32 p3 ...]